 But sometimes, all you need is a simple and fast solution.
 A full-featured CMS can be overkill when all you want to do is publish articles.
 For my site, I opted to build a custom blog that is elegant, lightweight, and efficient.

-Markdown Rendering in Laravel
+Markdown Rendering in Laravel#

 Reading content from Markdown and rendering it in Blade views comes with many benefits.
-Laravel’s built-in helper Str::markdown($content)
+Laravel’s built-in helper Str::markdown($content) makes it easy to convert Markdown into HTML.

 To enhance this, I’m using the Phiki CommonMark extension for theming code blocks: